-The year 2018 will see the publication, initially on this website, of the first issue of a series of fresh translations into Dutch of Hugo Grotius’ three biblical dramas with heavy political overtones: Adamus Exul (1601), on the controversial issues of Free Will, the Lord’s Grace and Predestination; Christus Patiens (1608) on the Atonement and Redemption; Sophompanes (1635) on Archfather Joseph’s realm as vice-roy in Egypt.
-The renderings into Dutch will be in the same metre and volume as Grotius’ Neo-Latin originals, which are mostly in the Senecan amble.
-The first drama to be made available, still in 2018, will be Christus Patiens.
+Early 2021 will see the publication, initially on this website, of the first issue of a series of fresh translations into Dutch of Hugo Grotius’s three biblical dramas with heavy political overtones: Adamus Exul (1601), on the controversial issues of Free Will, the Lord’s Grace and Predestination; Christus Patiens (1608) on the Atonement, Redemption and conciliation in (church) politics; Sophompanes (1635) on Archfather Joseph’s realm and social reforms as Vice-Roy of Egypt.
+The renderings into Dutch will be in the same meters and volume as Grotius’ Neo-Latin originals, which are mostly in the Senecan amble.
+The first drama to be made available, early in 2021, will be Christus Patiens.

 Eyffinger has contributed a Chapter to The Cambridge Companion to Hugo Grotius (eds.
 R. Lesaffer and J. Nijman) to be published by Cambridge University Press in 2019.
 The Chapter will address the legal and political implications of Grotius’ literary writings and drama.